namantam1/semantic-steganographic-encoder/scripts/README.md

 ### `data_builder.py`

-Builds the bigram model from the WikiText-2 corpus.
+Builds both bigram and trigram models from the WikiText-2 corpus.

 **Usage:**
 ```bash